pedroalbanese/edgetk/README.md

 ### ZUC (Zu Chongzhi cipher)

   The ZUC-256 cipher is a symmetric key encryption algorithm widely used in 5G communication technologies, providing robust and efficient security.
 The ZUC-256 algorithm is based on the original ZUC cipher, developed by the Chinese Academy of Sciences and adopted by the 3rd Generation Partnership Project (3GPP) standard to ensure data integrity and confidentiality in fifth-generation mobile networks.
 Its name pays tribute to Zu Chongzhi, a 5th-century Chinese mathematician and astronomer, renowned for his contributions to mathematics, astronomy, and hydraulic engineering.
 His remarkable approximation of the value of π (pi) enabled more precise calculations in various scientific fields.
-The adoption of the name ZUC-256 for this cipher highlights the significance of Zu Chongzhi's history and achievements and underscores the importance of mathematics in modern data security technologies.

 ## Features
 * **Cryptographic Functions:**